 Conversely, if your attendance is massive, the same people will be upset with you because they don’t have that same level of “face time”, and if the exhibitors are doing well they won’t be so quick to discount as they won’t need to.

 A full show has attendees vying for books at dealer tables (creating supply/demand issues) while a slow show can make an attendee uneasy when they are the only bin diver and the retailer is completely focused on them to make the sale.
 No competition when it comes to guests is great if they are there for sketches and getting things signed.
 Only problem with that is that once they are done the attendee won’t stick around for multiple days.
+Last thing you want to read is that someone was in and out in 10 minutes, you want people to stick around.

 For attendees and even for Artist Alley and creators/guests a priority is having a good time.
 Of course, every promoter / coordinator is happy to hear good reviews because people had a great time.
 Their positive words will hopefully carry over to their friends and associates that didn’t attend, and they will remember that when they learn about your next event.